sghignone/pilon/README.md

 Several evidences (e.g. https://github.com/rrwick/Unicycler/issues/147; https://github.com/broadinstitute/pilon/issues/26) show that the regular java release () could not be suited for large genomes/files, due to a memory issue.

+With this Docker you can tweak pilon to use the ammount of memory that best fits your system, editing the MINMEM <nd MAXMEM values.